Watch the Webinar Replay

 - Open to schools beyond just brand names

-- Only want scholarships and won’t change your plan
+- You only want scholarships and won’t change your plan

-- Only want Ivy/Top 20 schools (and won’t consider others)
+- You only want Ivy/Top 20 schools (and won’t consider others)

-Start with the $97 Audit.
-You’ll leave with clear next steps.
+Start with the $97 Roadmap and leave with clear next steps

 Normally $750